lz109/NOMapping/README.md

 ## Demos

-### Dataset and Models
-All precomputed datasets and models are available here [Google Drive](https://drive.google.com/drive/folders/1n75jsadVMV8L0ju5C4yypayVHAlBLY6o?usp=sharing)

 ### Learning mapping $\beta$ to $k$
-- Please see the jupyter-notebook in the folder titled `betaToK`
+- Please see the jupyter-notebook titled `betaToK_FNO` and `betaToK_DeepONet`
 - This model will only take a few minutes to generate the dataset and train.
-However, we still provide the data and model in the Drive folder above.
 To generate your own datasets, please uncomment the labeled code in the notebook.

 ## Cite this work
 ```